 Fall and Spring Semester Application Due Dates

 Pitzer accepts semester program applications during the rolling admissions dates listed below for non-Pitzer students only.
-Notification of acceptance is generally sent out within three to four weeks of receiving a complete application and supporting materials.
+Notification of acceptance is generally sent out within two weeks of receiving a complete application and supporting materials.
 If a program is not full, we may consider late applications.

 Rolling Admissions Dates